Short-time existence of the Ricci flow on noncompact Riemannian manifolds: Existence time estimates (The second case: Scale-Invariant Exponent)

-Similar argument like the beginning of the subsection \ref{subsec 4.1}, we assume $[0, T_{\max})$ be a maximal time interval on which (\ref{2.1}) has a smooth solution and such that the following hold for each metric $g(t)$ (where $g(0)= g_0$):
+By the doubling property assumption in (\ref{6.1}), we can choose $B_i$ as in Lemma \ref{lem 5.4}.
+By similar argument as in the section $5$, we can assume that $[0, T_{\max})$ is the maximal time interval on which the local Ricci flow (\ref{2.1}) has a smooth solution and the following holds for each metric $g(t)$ (where $g(0) = g_0$):